What Is Hearing Loss? – Answered by Our Experts for Hearing Loss in Rupert, ID

 The audiogram is arranged so that frequency or pitch runs from low to high tones, and loudness (measured in decibels) along the long axis.
 As you move from left to right, you go higher in pitch, just like on a piano.
 As you move down the axis you get louder and louder in volume.
 Hearing loss may occur anywhere on this chart and can be described as low, mid or high frequency.
 Hearing loss can also be described as bilateral (both ears) or unilateral, symmetrical (meaning both ears are similar).
 Hearing loss may also fluctuate or progress as well.

 Once we can identify hearing loss, and find a patient’s functional range of hearing, the goal is to maximize that range.
-During an appointment, we will discuss a range of options that will help you to get the most out of your hearing and your life.
+During an appointment, following best practices, we will discuss a range of options that will help you to get the most out of your hearing and your life.